Cream Cheese Fruit Dip

 • Cream Cheese, softened: Provides the rich and creamy base for the dip, adding a tangy and velvety texture.

-• Plain yogurt: Enhances the creaminess and adds a slightly tart flavor to the dip.
+• Plain yogurt: Helps with the creaminess and adds a slightly tart flavor to the dip.

-• Light brown sugar: Adds sweetness to the dip, balancing the tanginess of the yogurt and cream cheese.
+• Light brown sugar: Adds sweetness to the dip and balances the tanginess of the yogurt and cream cheese.

 Holding up a strawberry that's been dipped in Fruit Dip.